anderssonw/TDT4250-advanced-software/README.md

 ```
 org.eclipse.acceleo.module.studyprogramme | Contains the acceleo project
 │   ...
+    |   generate.mtl | A MTL file which includes HTML-structure, acceleo-code and styling of the project

 exampleHMTL
 │   studyprogramme.html | A simple HMTL file to guide us on how to create the acceleo M2T model.